AlekseiViunik/frequently-used-russian-words/README.md

 # The most frequently used Russian words

 Contains more than 2000 utf-8 encoded Russian words, sorted alphabetically.
 Each word is written on a new line.
-All the dots above the letters "e" are placed.
+All the dots above the letters "ё" are placed.
 Open for additions.